Deposit Money

 Of course, the CD ladder can be done with long terms or short terms depending on your need for liquidity and flexibility.

-What are the advantages of CDs?
+What are the advantages of certificates of deposit?

 The three primary advantages of certificates of deposit (CDs) are: